The Haghia Sofia, Istanbul

 After a late-night passport check at the Bulgarian border at Svilengrad, the train reaches the Turkish frontier at Kapikule well after midnight.
 Here you will need to leave the train briefly to get your bags X-rayed then your passport stamped.

 The train used to make a dramatic entry into Istanbul, passing through the Byzantine Walls of Theodosius and skirting the Sea of Marmara underneath the very walls of the Topkapi Palace, but now it terminates at Halkali and you take a Marmaray suburban train for the last bit into Istanbul.
 However, you still arrive at Istanbul's historic Sirkeci station built in 1888 in the heart of the city, albeit at the new Marmaray platforms which are underground.
 Sirkeci station is walking distance from all the sights, or you can hop into a taxi to the famous Pera Palas Hotel.
 Expect an arrival an hour or two late, so allow for this and enjoy the ride.
-Map of Istanbul showing Sirkeci station For more information about this journey, see the Bucharest to Istanbul page.
+Map of Istanbul showing Sirkeci station For more about this journey, see the Bucharest to Istanbul page.

 The Sofia-Istanbul train at Sofia Fridge & table in a Turkish sleeper on the Sofia-Istanbul train